What is enterprise data security?

 Why data discovery is essential to an enterprise data security strategy

 With one of the biggest shortcomings of enterprise data management being sensitive data blind spots, it should come as no surprise that sensitive data discovery is crucial to developing a strategy that protects your organization.
-If you do not have a full view to all of the data your organization is creating and processing, then it’s not possible to plan for how to protect that information and put in place necessary protections.
+If you do not have a full view of all of the data your organization creates and processes, then it’s not possible to properly protect that information.

 On the other hand, some organizations may invest large sums for top-of-the-line secure storage and protection tools to cover all of their data.
 That may not always be the best route, as not all types of data require the same level of protection.
 By first discovering all of the sensitive data your company has acquired and then classifying that information based on its level of sensitivity, you can better budget and allocate dollars where they are truly needed.